-Stakeholders generally agreed that the current medium term capacity outlook reporting arrangements are sub-optimal and that standardised reporting would be an improvement on the status quo.
+In submission on the consultation paper, stakeholders generally agreed that the current medium term capacity outlook reporting arrangements are sub-optimal and that standardised reporting would be an improvement on the status quo.
 There were a range of views on whether a defined outlook period is required.

-Stanwell noted that the current information is difficult to use due to differences in the information provided by facility operators and the format in which it is published on the Bulletin Board.72 It supported this information being reported to AEMO in a standardised format, as did AEMO, APGA, GDFSAE and Jemena.
-73
+Stanwell noted that the current information is difficult to use due to differences in the information provided by facility operators and the format in which it is published on the Bulletin Board.
+114 It supported this information being reported to AEMO in a standardised format, as did AEMO, APGA, GDFSAE and Jemena.
+115

-AEMO submitted that this measure would reduce administrative burden and enable publication of more consistent and useful information.74
+AEMO submitted that this measure would reduce administrative burden and enable publication of more consistent and useful information.
+116

-APGA and Jemena questioned the materiality of the administrative burden on AEMO from managing the medium term capacity outlook.75 However, APGA accepted that standardised reporting would make it easier for AEMO to provide a centralised report.
+APGA and Jemena questioned the materiality of the administrative burden on AEMO from managing the medium term capacity outlook.
+However, APGA accepted that standardised reporting would make it easier for AEMO to provide a centralised report.
 To support this, it proposed that existing facility maintenance information notices be modified to include a standard table of information.

-The proposed standard table of information would include: the facility's name, activity start date, activity end date, a traffic light indicator (discussed below) and a free text field.76
+The proposed standard table of information would include: the facility's name, activity start date, activity end date, a traffic light indicator (discussed below) and a free text field.
+However, APGA accepted that standardised report.

 Pipeline operators opposed the requirement for a 12 month rolling outlook.
-APGA stated that:77
+APGA stated that:

 "In APGA's view, the provision of a 12-month rolling capacity outlook is an example of a transparency initiative that increases the complexity of both reporting for facility operators and analysis required by market participants with very little, if any, material increased benefit."
+119